SerQuicky/python-flask-sqlalchemy-example/README.md

 # Flask-SQLAlchemy-Project

-This repository is an example project for the webframework Flask in combination with the object-relational mapping framework SQLAlchemy.
+This repository is an example project for the webframework ``Flask`` in combination with the object-relational mapping framework ``SQLAlchemy``.
 It contains the basic implementation of a REST-API with a SQL database as its persistant data storage.

 ## Core-Packages that are used

 * ``flask`` *(Webframework for the REST-API)*
 * ``flask-sqlalchemy`` *(ORM abstraction layer)*
-* ``flask-marshmallow`` and marshmallow-sqlalchemy *(object serialization/deserialization library)*
+* ``flask-marshmallow and marshmallow-sqlalchemy`` *(object serialization/deserialization library)*

 ## Project structure